 One of the most exciting aspects of being a founder is sharing and celebrating your victories.
 As we all know, with every victory comes plenty of losses.
 Investors are keyed in on your success so it is important to stress both wins and losses equally.

-Sharing Wins/Highlights with Investors
+Sharing Wins/Highlights With Investors

-Sharing a company accomplishment is generally pretty straight forward.
+Sharing your company’s accomplishments is generally pretty straightforward.
 Share why and how you accomplished your goal and carry on.
 Investors generally won’t be able to move the needle for your wins but is best to keep them informed so they can signal to their network of your successes.

 Along the lines of sharing individual kudos, it is also a great time to highlight new hires.
-A shout out to new hires will make offer them a warm welcome and the chance to open up to investors.
+A shout-out to new hires will make offer them a warm welcome and the chance to open up to investors.

-Sharing Losses/Lowlights with Investors
+Sharing Losses/Lowlights With Investors

 The most dreaded and arguably the most important aspect of an investor update; sharing losses.
 Startups are hard and everyone involved with the process knows this.
 It is vital that you key your investors into any troubles you are facing and why you are facing them.
 We find it best to layout the lowlight and offer a solution to improve this moving forward (If you do not have a solution read on to the “Asking for Help” section below).